firefly-zero/docs.fireflyzero.com/content/dev/callbacks.md

 ## 🌍 Global state

-Almost every app has an internal state (position of NPCs, player's health, etc.), and this state has to be preserved between calls to `update` amd has to be available from `render`.
+Almost every app has an internal state (position of NPCs, player's health, etc.), and this state has to be preserved between calls to `update` and has to be available from `render`.
 To achieve this, use global variables.

 {{< hint info >}}
 **Aren't global variables bad?**